Selena Gomez: Achievements

+Gomez has broken many variety of world records.
+Gomez has topped the Billboard 200 three consecutive times, and the Billboard Hot 100 once, and Billboard Artist 100.
+As of May 2017, she had sold 24.3 million songs in the United States, and as of August 2023, she has sold 3.6 million albums in the US, and shifted more than 11.5 million album-equivalent units.
+According to the Recording Industry Association of America (RIAA), she has 63 million certified units in the US.
+Seven of Gomez's songs have reached over one billion streams on Spotify, and two of her music videos have reached over two billion views on YouTube.

 Personal life

 Property

-Gomez owned a $6.6 million mansion in Calabasas, Los Angeles.
-In 2014, she sold her mansion in Tarzana, Los Angeles for $3.5 million.
-In 2015, she purchased a mansion in Fort Worth, Texas for $3.5 million, in October 2018 the mansion was sold.
+Gomez owned a $6.6 million home in Calabasas, California.
+In 2014, she sold her mansion in Tarzana, Los Angeles, for $3.5 million.
+In 2015, she purchased a mansion in Fort Worth, Texas, for $3.5 million, and in October 2018 the house was sold.
 In 2020, Gomez moved to a $5 million mansion in the Los Angeles neighborhood of Encino.
-In the same year, she sold her house in Studio City, Los Angeles for $2.3 million.
+In the same year, she sold her house in Studio City, Los Angeles, for $2.3 million.